Age Grading Calculator

 We calculate age gradings for road events using the tables maintained by Alan Jones.
 His website contains detailed information about how the factors are derived and the tables are compiled and there are links to download the age-grading tables as spreadsheets.

 Age gradings for track events are calculated using a mix of techniques.

 For senior athletes (ages 20-34), percentages are calculated by direct comparison of a performance to current world senior records.

-For athletes aged 35-100, the factors provided by WMA (formally WAVA) are applied to current senior world records to determine age standards, from which percentages are calculated.
+For athletes aged 35-100, the WMA age grading (formerly WAVA age grading) factors provided are applied to current senior world records to determine age standards, from which percentages are calculated.